librity/nc_nomadcoin/README.md

 - Don't bet on anything you haven't read the code.
 - A blockchain is only as good as its dev community.
 - Bet on engineering, not marketability.
-- "I am an adult and everything I do is my responsibility."
+- "I'm an adult and everything I do is my responsibility."
 - Don't be this guy:

 [![Watch the video](https://img.youtube.com/vi/61i2iDz7u04/maxresdefault.jpg)](https://youtu.be/61i2iDz7u04)